Ahmad Khan Bangash

-Ahmad Khan Bangash (1750–1771) was a Mughal nobleman and Nawab of Farrukhabad from the Afghan Bangash dynasty.
+Muhammad Ahmad Khan Bahadur Ghalib Jang (احمد خان بنغاخ) or Ahmad Khan Bangash (احمد خان بنگش) was a Mughal nobleman and Nawab of Farrukhabad from the Rohilla Afghan Bangash dynasty.
 He was the second son of Muhammad Khan Bangash, a powerful Mughal nobleman.
 He took part in the Third Battle of Panipat in 1761 against the Marathas led by Sadashivrao Bhau.

 He was a close friend of Imad-ul-Mulk, the infamous Mughal wazir.

 Early life

-Ahmad Khan Bangash was the second son of Muhammad Khan Bangash and the younger brother of Kaim Khan Bangash.
+Ahmad Khan Bangash was the second son of Ghazanfar Jang and the younger brother of Qaim Khan Bangash.
 His father Muhammad Khan Bangash was a powerful Mughal nobleman who ruled a large domain in what is now Uttar Pradesh, with his capital at Farrukhabad.
+Although his father Muhammad Khan, being a mere mercenary who was noted for his lack of Adab, was so illiterate that he did not understand a single word of either Persian or Pashto, Ahmad Khan was more accustomed to the Nawabi and Indo-Persian lifestyle of Delhi.
+He accompanied his father when it was required for him to translate from Persian.

 After Muhammad Khan Bangash's death, his eldest son Kaim Khan Bangash inherited his domains.
 During the reign of his elder brother, Nawab Kaim Khan, he lived at the imperial Mughal capital of Delhi for some time.
 He returned to Farrukhabad and took a farming lease of five parganas, Sakrawah (a village) among others, from his brother Kaim Khan.

 However, instead of paying the revenue from his lands he spent it on a silver howdah, a privilege which only Nawab Kaim Khan owned.
 Mahmud Khan Bakhshi, a courtier at Farrukhabad instigated Kaim Khan against his brother Ahmad Khan, a thousand cavalry were despatched to Sakrawah with orders to kill Ahmad Khan.
 Ahmad Khan escaped to Delhi, where he placed himself under the protection of the Mughal nobleman Ghazi ud-Din Feroze Jung.

 Accession

 Nawab Kaim Khan despised Safdar Jang, the ruler of Awadh because of the Awadh nawabs' troubled relations with his father Muhammad Khan Bangash.
-Due to the scheming of Safdar Jang, Kaim Khan, was killed in a battle at Badaun in 1749 against the regent of the Kingdom of Rohilkhand, Hafiz Rahmat Khan.
+Due to the scheming of Safdar Jang, Kaim Khan, was killed in a battle at Badaun in 1749 against Dundi Khan of the Kingdom of Rohilkhand.
 Farrukhabad was formally annexed to Awadh and plundered.

 Ahmad Khan thus escaped from Delhi at midnight with the help of Feroze Jang, without receiving the Emperor's permission.
 He lived in poverty for some time at Farrukhabad, until Rustam Khan Afridi among other Pathan chiefs, tired of Awadh's tyranny, requested Ahmad Khan to reconquer the Bangash lands and become Nawab.
 Ahmad Khan gathered an army of 10,000 and declared himself Nawab after re-capturing Farrukhabad.